Kenan2000/BrightNights-Structured-Kenan-Modpack/Kenan-BrightNights-Structured-Modpack/High-Maintenance-Huge-Mods/Real_Dark_Skies_Above/DESIGN.md

-# The Real Dark Skies Above
+# Real Dark Skies

 This document is intended to not only guide new potential contributors, but also help get my own thoughts on how the game will progress in text.
 Assume spoilers beyond this point!

 # Contributing

 You can also contact me, '@Zlorthishen'.
 I have a few ideas for directions for this mod which aren't listed in this file.
-Expect a free season pass DLC named "Peach Trees" soon™.

 # Summary of Intent and Content

-Mechanically, Real Dark Skies Above, aka Dark Skies is a project to demonstrate how you can push the game engine to present different stories while not blacklisting anyone or anything.
+Mechanically, Real Dark Skies, aka RDS is a project to demonstrate how you can push the game engine to present different stories while not blacklisting anyone or anything.
 Unlike the base game, in Dark Skies a basic narrative arc is assumed, but not required: the player cant find a way to make occupation of Earth too costly for the aliens to continue and die trying, or play the game however they want and still die trying.

-In short, Dark Skies is a science fiction/science fantasy story focused around an ongoing alien invasion and the survival of those left in one of the hot-sites: the New England Exclusion Zone, Whilst at the same time functioning as a complementary mod which functions in harmony with any and all other community mods, specifically the UndeadPeople TileSet **Legacy dark skies above Mod is Specifically Prohibited.**
+In short, Real Dark Skies is a science fiction/science fantasy story focused around an ongoing alien invasion and the survival of those left in one of the hot-sites: the New England Exclusion Zone, Whilst at the same time functioning as a complementary mod which functions in harmony with any and all other community mods, specifically the UndeadPeople TileSet **Legacy dark skies above Mod is Specifically Prohibited.**

 ## The World

-The Earth presented in Dark Skies is a little closer to our current technology level (things you'd reasonably find in the 21st century).
+The Earth presented in Real Dark Skies is a little closer to our current technology level (things you'd reasonably find in the 21st century).
 It is still "some time in the near future", and some of the advancements in technology reflect this.
 The effects of climate change are already starting to increase the severity and frequency of natural disasters, numerous infectious diseases of East Asian origin rage unchecked while tensions between local, regional and national leaders are starting to grow due to global economic depression.
 As if things couldn't get any worse, astronomical institutions across the globe one day detected a peculiar gravitational anomaly just outside the Moon's orbit, initially considered a quaint discovery before alien spacecraft begin to spill from it...

 ## The Arrival and The XENOIDS